freezer333/nodeaddons/_posts/2015-12-03-getting-your-c-to-the-web-with-node-js.md

 ... dependencies will be installed
 > node index
 ```
-You need Node 0.12 or greater to be installed).
+You need Node 0.12 or greater to be installed.

 Now point your browser to `http://localhost:3000`.
 You'll get the index page, which lists the implementation options.
 For now, you'll just have one option - "pure_node".
 Click on it, and you'll see a page with a single number box.
 Type `100` and submit - and the Node.js implementation of primesieve will run and return all prime numbers under 100.